 Dr. Kathleen Dobson

 Dr. Kathleen Dobson is an associate scientist at the Institute for Work & Health.
-Dobson holds a PhD in epidemiology from the Dalla Lana School of Public Health at the University of Toronto and an MSc in health research methodology from McMaster University.
+She is also assistant professor in the University of Toronto's Dalla Lana School of Public Health and lecturer in the Department of Economics.
+She holds a PhD in epidemiology from the Dalla Lana School of Public Health at the University of Toronto and an MSc in health research methodology from McMaster University.

-Dobson’s research aims to understand how Canadians who experience mental illness and mental health challenges participate in the labour force.
-Her research also explores the long-term health and employment experiences of injured workers.
-Dobson’s methodological expertise focuses on longitudinal methods in complex observational data sources.
+Dobson’s research aims to understand how Canadians who experience mental health challenges participate in the labour force.
+Her methodological expertise focuses on longitudinal methods in complex observational data sources.

 Prior to Dobson’s current position, she was a research associate at the Institute for Work & Health, where her research projects focused on determining trajectories of health behaviours, such as alcohol use and cigarette smoking, among working Canadians and exploring how these trajectories are influenced by work environments.